sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 [(taurus model URI, label)]

-If the first element in the tuple is a Sardana element, it's enough to set up the URI up to the tango device server name.
-If the element is outside Sardana, i.e. A tango attribute, you need to add the full URI, up to the attribute name.
+If the first element in the tuple is a Sardana element, it's enough to set up the URI up to the Tango device server name.
+If the element is outside Sardana, i.e. A Tango attribute, you need to add the full URI, up to the attribute name.

-Exemple:
+Example:

 ::